Guidance for Congregate Living Facilities Performing Waived Antigen Testing

 - CalREDIE’s Manual Laboratory Reporting Module

-Within eight hours from the time the laboratory notifies the health care provider or other person authorized to receive the report.
+Within twenty four hours from the time the laboratory notifies the health care provider or other person authorized to receive the report.

 - Patient data, including